Node-RED: Use an HTTP node with an iFrame

 This documentation is part of the Getting started guide.
 View the full guide here: How to get started with Node-RED.

-👋 Welcome to the Stackhero documentation!
+Welcome to the Stackhero documentation

-• Full access to Node-RED admin UI.
+• Full access to the Node-RED admin UI for managing flows and settings.

-• Node-RED Dashboard included.
+• Node-RED Dashboard included for real-time visualization.

 When using an iFrame to request content via an HTTP node, the default header X-Frame-Options: SAMEORIGIN might prevent the page from displaying.
 Starting with Node-RED version 1.2.2-0, you can override this default header.